Bob Montgomery: The Rainmaker

 by Kimberly Olson

-Former Make-A-Wish Greater Bay Area board president and trustee Bob Montgomery still remembers an evening at the San Francisco Ballet with a 5-year-old wish kid, a ballet fan who had leukemia and wished to dance on stage during The Nutcracker.
+Former Make-A-Wish Greater Bay Area board president and trustee Bob Montgomery still remembers an evening at San Francisco Ballet with a 5-year-old wish kid, a ballet fan who had leukemia and wished to dance on stage during The Nutcracker.

 “A stretch limousine picked up her and her family at their house in Oakland and drove to San Francisco,” he remembers.
 “She was dressed in a pink tutu.
 No hair, but a pink headband.
 As the limousine pulled up, she was met by the director of the San Francisco Ballet.”